BOOKSFASHIONHOME DECOR

 5 Boozy Punches for a Summer Bash

 Summer is the best time for a long, languid party.
 Anything from a casual backyard bash to a summer holiday is the perfect occasion to gather together, eat a lot of corn and watermelon, and get some summer sun.
 I love making a big punch for the adults at a celebration.
-Each of these recipes uses a different central spirit (tequila, vodka, whiskey, rum, and wine) to satisfy whatever bash or palate you’re working from.
+Each of these boozy summer punches uses a different central spirit (tequila, vodka, whiskey, rum, and wine) to satisfy whatever bash or palate you’re working from.

 Easiest Batch Margaritas